It’s blueberry season! So naturally, it’s time to create a Blueberry Cheesecake that is sugar-free and gluten-free.

-- Begin by powdering your xylitol.
-I use my magic bullet, it's super easy to do in this.
-If you don't powder your xylitol you may end up with gritty cheesecake, and that's no good!
+- Begin by powdering the xylitol.
+(I use my magic bullet because it's super easy to do in this.
+If you don't powder the xylitol, you may end up with gritty cheesecake, and that's not good!)

-- Next, warm up your water on either the stove top or in the microwave and pour your gelatin in.
-Let it set while you complete the next step.
+- Next, warm up the water on either the stovetop or in the microwave and pour the gelatin in.
+Let the gelatin sit while you complete the next step.

-- Place the cream cheese, heavy cream, lime juice, xylitol, stevia, and blueberries in your food processor.
+- Place the cream cheese, heavy cream, lime juice, xylitol, stevia, and blueberries in the food processor.
 Finish by placing the gelatin from step 2 in the food processor.

-- Whiz it all around in the food processor until it's well combined.
+- Mix the ingredients in the food processor until well combined.

 - Pour into a 9 inch pie plate and refrigerate several hours (preferably over night) until it is set up.

-- Meanwhile, prepare your lime whipped cream.
+- Meanwhile, prepare the lime whipped cream.
 Beat the cream, lime juice, xylitol, and stevia on high until stiff peaks form.